dustinpfister/videoground-beta-world/videos/timer-train/README.md

 # timer-train

-I would like to make another timer video, this time with a train that moves around in a little world
+I would like to make another timer video, this time with a train that moves around in a little world.
+I now have a better system for making this kind of project that does not involve making just a single geometry.
+So when it comes to any addtional video file revisions it will likley just be minor stuff.

 ## TRAIN SOUND VIDEOS